Cborek/Group1-Monopoly/README.md

 Use ArrayLists for collections of objects.
 DONE

 Use at least one constant.
+DONE

 At least one class level non-static variable.
 DONE